 On the anode side protons (H+) and electrons (e–) are separated.
 As the protons pass through the polymer electrolyte membrane to the cathode side, the electrons are forced through an external circuit.
 This creates an electrical potential and the electrons can perform (electrical) work along their path.

-In order to achieve greater performance and to be able to use the fuel for energy supply on meaningful levels, several of these individual cells are interconnected to form a fuel cell stack.
+In order to achieve greater performance and to be able to use the fuel for energy supply on meaningful levels, several of these individual cells are connected in series to form a fuel cell stack.
 Here, each bipolar plate represents the cathode of one cell and the anode of the subsequent cell.
 This in turn represents the heart of a fuel cell system.

-The active area of a cell determines the current of the fuel cell system by the number of simultaneous reactions and thus the amount of flowing electrons.
-The corresponding voltage results from the number of interconnected individual cells.
+The active area of a cell determines the current of the fuel cell stack by the number of simultaneous reactions and thus the amount of flowing electrons.
+The corresponding voltage results from the number of connected individual cells.

 In addition to the specific design of the individual components, Proton Motor Know-how also includes the construction of a complete fuel cell system around the core component cell stacks.

 The stack is embedded in a module consisting of hydrogen, cooling and air management components as well as hardware and software and a sophisticated safety concept.
-Due to the modular structure of the Proton Motor fuel cell systems, simple integration into a higher-level system is possible.
-This allows us to address the diverse conditions in stationary, mobile or maritime use, resulting in a tailor-made concept for the respective application.
+Due to the modular structure of the Proton Motor fuel cell stack, simple integration into a higher-level system is possible.
+This allows us to address the diverse conditions in stationary, automotive or maritime applications, resulting in a tailor-made concept for the respective use.

 Advantages of fuel cell technology: